mdz/koseki/README.md

 4. Refresh the volumes for the cloud
 	* Use fog and call `volumes.all`

 There is a daily task scheduled: `bundle exec bin/koseki get-prices`.
-This task uses fog to retrieve AWS pricing.
+This task uses a gem to retrieve AWS pricing.
 Pricing data is populated into `instance_ondemand_prices`, `instance_reserved_prices`, and `ebs_prices` tables.

 Web process launches with `bundle exec bin/koseki web`.
 POST to /register-cloud will register new clouds to have their data collected.